interrogator/corpkit/doc_interrogate.md

 ## Making dictionaries

 If you want, you can use the `Save as dictionary` button to generate a reference corpus from an interrogation, comprised of each word and its total frequency.
 This will be stored in the `dictionaries/` folder of the project.
 Every dictionary file in this directory can be loaded when doing keywording in the `Edit` tab.

+## Treating files as subcorpora

+If you have a corpus with no subdirectories, but a number of files, you may wish to treat each file as a subcorpus.
+To do this, go to the `Preferences` window and select `Files as subcorpora`.
+If your corpus has subcorpora and files, and you use this option, the search will ignore the subcorpora.

 ## Next steps